 You may be wondering: why should I come in if my feet look great?
 Well, here's the deal.
-Even if you're doing a great job at home, I'm better equipped to monitor hard to reach places like the bottom of your feet.
-Plus, I have access to high-tech equipment that can spot trouble long before you'd see a visible warning sign.
+Even if you're doing a great job at home, we're better equipped to monitor hard-to-reach places like the bottom of your feet.
+Plus, we have access to high-tech equipment that can spot trouble long before you'd see a visible warning sign.

 4. Take your temperature